 To test what content of a webpage is indexed, use our Page debug tool

-Custom fields are defined in HTML by adding
+Custom meta tags allow you to add those additional fields to your records.
+Meta tags are defined in HTML by adding

 data attributes to elements.
-To avoid name clashes with other systems, all data attributes used by the crawler have prefix
+To avoid name clashes with other systems, data attributes must contain the prefix

 Defining custom fields in